top of page

 In contrast to an "I said-you said" argument spiral, "we said" is a cue to memory of speech that we can allow ourselves under stress.
 "We said" points to well-worked out explicit agreements as a couple.
 "We said we wouldn't argue over speech" is a legitimate reminder of our agreements.
 And it doesn't inflame in the same way because it is unlikely to be felt as intrusive.
 We agreed, together, out loud.
 If partners haven't agreed on these basic things, and need to, this is the next order of business for couple therapy, the couple's fundamental agreements.

 Finally, don't weaponize: with all the patterns partners notice such as the fifth horseman, we/they have to be careful not to weaponize them.
-Weaponizing is tempting because the annoying pattern, now carrying a name, will now jump out at us, and when an annoyance has a name, we may harness and overuse the name to shore up our arguments, in the process putting our partner down.
+Weaponizing is tempting because the annoying pattern, now carrying a name, will now jump out at us, as it should, but when an annoyance has a name, we may harness and overuse it, in the process putting our partner down.
 Instead, agree with your partner to not argue over memory of speech and to cue each other gently if, you one or both, accidentally start doing it.
 A cue like "we don't argue over memory of speech," spoken gently, is a reminder to an agreement to not invite the fifth horseman into our conflicts.

 Recent Posts